 Comprehension sessions are also an integral part of weekly reading where children are actively encouraged to use a text to help support their opinions and inferences about characters, events and language.

-We use a wide range of reading scheme and non-scheme books, colour coded into ability bands using the Book Band system, to teach and support reading, these include:
+We use a wide range of reading scheme and non-scheme books to teach and support reading, these include:

 Decodable books Project X phonics

 While your child is still learning new graphemes (the letters that represent sounds in words) and tricky words through phonics, they will access reading books that match their phonic ability.
 After children are secure at Phase 5 phonics, they will access books that are colour coded in book bands, so that the content, complexity, vocabulary is still well matched to their reading ability.

 What parents can do at home to help